 Fields (cont) Protocol Value-select the protocol to be applied above the data-link layer in a protocol template.
 The default option is IP.
 The protocol identification is internally handled using octet string.
 The list contains: IP-sets the protocol as IP, which is used for communicating data across network using TCP/IP.
 The corresponding octet string is 08:00 NOVELL-sets the protocol as Novell Netware protocol suite, which is developed by Novell Inc. The corresponding octet string is ff:ff.
 NETBIOS-sets the protocol as NetBIOS over TCP/IP, which allows legacy application relying on the NetBIOS API to be used on modern TCP/IP networks.
 The corresponding octet string is f0:f0.
 NOTE: This option can be set only for the Frame Type set as LLC_OTHER.
 APPLETALK-sets the protocol as AppleTalk, which is a proprietary suite of protocols developed by Apple Inc. The corresponding octet string is 80:9b.
 OTHER-sets the protocol as some other protocol other than IP, NOVELL, NETBIOS, and APPLETALK.
 NOTE: The octet string for the respective protocol can be entered in the text box placed next to this field.
 This text box is greyed out and cannot be configured if an option other than OTHER is selected.
-This value is set as 16-bit (2 octet) IEEE 802.3 type field if the field Frame Type is set as Ethernet, SNAP, and SNAP802.1H.This value is set as 40-bit (5 octet) PID if the field Frame Type is set as SNAP_OTHER.This value is set as 2-octet IEEE 802.2 LSAP pair if the field Frame Type is set as LLC_OTHER.
-The first octet is used for DSAP and the second octet is used for SSA. • Group Identifier -enter the group ID that represents a specific group of protocols that are associated together when assigning a VID to a frame.
+This value is set as 16-bit (2 octet) IEEE 802.3 type field if the field Frame Type is set as SNAP_OTHER.This value is set as 2-octet IEEE 802.2 LSAP pair if the field Frame Type is set as SNAP_OTHER.This value is set as 2-octet is used for DSAP and the second octet is used for SSA.
+Group Identifier onto the protocol is set as LLC_OTHER.
+The first octet is used for DSAP and the second octet is used for SSA.
+Group Identifier -enter the group ID that represents a specific group of protocols that are associated together when assigning a VID to a frame.
 This value ranges from 0 to 2147483647.
 Buttons Add-adds and saves new configuration Reset-resets to default value for respective fields and discards all user inputs.
 Apply-modifies attributes for the selected entry and saves the changes.
 Delete-deletes the selected entry.